US Silver Dollars

 Philadelphia, Carson City, New Orleans, San Francisco & Denver

-Understanding U.S. silver dollars — especially Morgans — begins with the mint facilities that produced them.
+Understanding US silver dollars — especially Morgans — begins with the mint facilities that produced them.
 Each location contributed uniquely to the nation's coinage history, producing coins with distinct mint marks that allow collectors to identify exactly where and when a piece was struck.
-The Philadelphia Mint, the nation's first and largest facility, served as the backbone of U.S. coin production from 1792 onward and struck the majority of all silver dollars produced over the series' lifetime.
-Philadelphia coins carry no mint mark, a convention that persisted for most of the 19th and early 20th centuries.
+The Philadelphia Mint struck the majority of all silver dollars and carries no mint mark through most of the 19th and early 20th centuries.
+The branch mints tell equally compelling stories: New Orleans (O), San Francisco (S), Denver (D), and the legendary Carson City Mint (CC) each produced coins with distinct characteristics and collector premiums.

 The Carson City Mint — The Crown Jewel of CC Coins